Distribution of Chores with Information Asymmetry: Fairness and Efficiency

 \section{Fairness and Efficiency}

-In this section, we show that there always exists a \DEF{(2n-2)} and \PO{} allocation.
-Moreover, we can efficiently find \DEF{(n-1)} and \PO{} allocations in four special cases: if agents have identical, binary, or bivalued valuations, or when there are two types of chores.
-We start from the general result.
+In this section, we proceed to demonstrate the existence and computation of \DEF{k} along with fractional Pareto optimality.
+Specifically, we show that we can efficiently compute \DEF{(n-1)} and \fPO{} allocations in four special cases: if agents have identical, binary, or bivalued valuations, or when there are two types of chores.
+However, we start by a general result that a \DEF{(2n-2)} and \fPO{} allocation always exist.
+Our approach is based on the algorithm for finding fair and efficient allocations for goods developed by \citet{barman2019proximity}.
+We note the same algorithm was utilized by \citet{akrami2023fair} to attain an \EF{1} and \fPO{} allocation by introducing at most $n-1$ actual copies of chores.

-\begin{thm} Given an instance $\calI = \langle \calN, \calM, \calV \rangle$, there always exists an \DEF{(2n-2)} and \PO{} allocation. \end{thm} \begin{proof} \citet{barman2019proximity} showed \footnote{\citet{barman2019proximity} considered goods instead of chores, but the same algorithm works for chores.
-However, the algorithm is based on finding \emph{competitive equilibrium with equal incomes} (CEEI), which can be computed in polynomial time for goods, but the time complexity for chores is unknown~\citep{bogomolnaia2017competitive}.} that there always exists a Fisher market equilibrium $(A,p)$ such that for every agent $i \in \calN$
+\begin{theorem} Given an instance $\calI = \langle \calN, \calM, \calV \rangle$, there always exists an \DEF{(2n-2)} and \fPO{} allocation. \end{theorem} \begin{proof} \citet{barman2019proximity} showed \footnote{ \citet{barman2019proximity} only considered goods but the same algorithm works for chores~\citep{BraSan-2023-CEEIchores}.
+However, the algorithm is based on finding \emph{competitive equilibrium with equal incomes} (CEEI), which can be computed in polynomial time for goods.
+Only an XP algorithm for chores parameterized by the number of agents or chores is known; the existence of nonparameterized polynomial-time algorithm is unknown.} that there always exists a Fisher market equilibrium $(A,p)$ such that for every agent $i \in \calN$,

-Since $(A,p)$ is an equilibrium, we know that $A$ is \PO{}.
+Since $(A,p)$ is an equilibrium, we know that $A$ is \fPO{}.
 In what follows, we show that $A$ is \DEF{(2n-2)} as well.